 The renovation will improve the building's interior air quality by replacing the mechanical and electrical systems.
 It will also bring the building into compliance with the Americans with Disability Act (ADA) by creating new access ramps on either side of the monumental stairs.

-After four months of research in 1998, a team of experts recommended that each document be encased separately, this time in aluminum and glass cases,.
-The documents will be set almost 2 inches off the base with pressure from argon gas.
-The new cases, designed by Atlanta-based Heery International, are designed to retain the pressure for 100 years.
+After four months of research in 1998, a team of experts recommended that each page of the documents be encased separately, this time in aluminum and glass cases, and infilled with argon gas.
+The new cases, designed by Atlanta-based Heery International, will be designed to retain the pressure for 100 years.

-'We will modernize the building on the inside, but make it look like it did when it was first built,' says Walter Janus, senior mechanical engineer with URS.
+"We will modernize the building on the inside, but make it look like it did when it was first built," says Walter Janus, senior mechanical engineer with URS.
 Exterior work includes window replacement and repointing of the stone façade under a separate contract.

 New chases were covered in 3- to 4-ft.-thick interior brick walls in order to install the mechanical systems.

 The Smithsonian's 330,000-sq.-ft.
-National Portrait Gallery will receive an M/E/P systems renovation, as existing mechanical systems do not provide flexible temperature control.
+National Portrait Gallery, will receive an M/E/P systems renovation, as existing mechanical systems do not provide flexible temperature control.
 The redesign will include a new auditorium, which will be made under the current 250-by-150-ft. wide courtyard.
-Hartman-Cox Architects, Rockville, Md.-based James G. Davis Construction Corp. and URS are involved in the planning and execution of the renovation.
-Reopening is anticipated in 2005.
+Hartman-Cox Architects, XX??-based James Davis Construction Corporation and URS are involved in the planning and execution of the renovation.